Ashwini understands the importance of having a well-placed tattoo.

 Elements That Make You Appear Taller

 At their most basic, tattoos are based on a theory of line and color.
-Any visual artists will tell you that these elements of design will affect your perception of the piece.
+Any visual artist will tell you that these elements of design will affect your perception of the piece.

 - Complementary colors of red and green make for high visual interest.
 The use of black can overwhelm your other colors.